ffxstyleguide/styleguide-afr/_frontpage/01whydesign.md

 ---
-title: why design
+title: Why a design system is important
 ---

-## Why a design system is important

 * It leads to cohesive, consistent experiences.
 That means users master our UI faster, leading to more conversions and improved metrics.